AI experts sharing free tutorials to accelerate your business.

 Example Output

-Part 1 — Intake Questionnaire (Hair Color Service)
+Part 1 — Intake Questionnaire (Hair Color Service — balayage specialty, color-cadence)

-Welcome!
+Welcome to [Salon Name]!
 We want to make sure your appointment is exactly what you're hoping for.
-Please take a few minutes to answer these questions.
+Please take a few minutes to answer these questions before your visit with Jen.

 1. How would you describe your hair type? (straight, wavy, curly, coily)

-2. Have you had any chemical treatments in the past 12 months? (color, relaxer, perm, keratin)
+2. Have you had any chemical treatments in the past 12 months? (color, relaxer, perm, keratin — select all that apply)

 3. Do you have any scalp sensitivities or allergies to hair products?